esv0311/EDTweet-ID/README.md

 # EDTweet-ID
 Eating Disorders Tweets - Indonesian Dataset

 **EDTweet-ID** is a curated dataset of 3,044 Indonesian-language tweets collected from the X platform (formerly Twitter) between 2020 and 2025.
-The dataset aims to support research on eating disorders (EDs) in underrepresented languages, particularly Bahasa Indonesia.
+The dataset aims to support research on eating disorders (EDs) in Bahasa Indonesia.

 ## Dataset Description